 Even though using the Keurig One-Cup Coffee Maker is quite a bit cheaper than buying your coffee at a coffee bar, it can still cost you a pretty penny!

-Armed with solid knowledge of K-Cup shelf life, you can feel comfortable taking advantage of sales and special offers to stock up on all your favorite K-Cup varieties at considerable savings.
+Armed with a solid knowledge of K-Cup shelf life, you can feel comfortable taking advantage of sales and special offers to stock up on all your favorite K-Cup varieties at considerable savings.